Igor Strzałek

-Igor Strzałek (born 19 January 2004) is a Polish professional footballer who plays as an attacking midfielder for Ekstraklasa club Bruk-Bet Termalica Nieciecza, on loan from Legia Warsaw.
+Igor Strzałek (born 19 January 2004) is a Polish professional footballer who plays as an attacking midfielder for I liga club ŁKS Łódź.

 Club career

 Strzałek began his youth career at the clubs Naprzód Skórzec and Pogoń Siedlce, where he caught the attention of scouts from Legia Warsaw.
 In 2017, he joined Legia's youth teams, and in 2022, he made his debut with the first team.
 He spent the spring round of the 2023–24 season on loan at Ekstraklasa club Stal Mielec.

 At the beginning of the 2024–25 season, he was loaned out to Bruk-Bet Termalica Nieciecza, a club playing one tier lower.
 In June 2025, the loan was extended for another season.

+After leaving Legia at the end of his contract, Strzałek joined I liga club ŁKS Łódź on 6 August 2026 on a one-year deal.